wso2/docs-devant/en/docs/devant-concepts/ci-cd.md

 ## Deployment

-Once Devant builds the latest commit it automatically deploys to the Development environment, you can track the deployments on the **Deploy** page.
+Once Devant builds the latest commit it automatically deploys to the Development environment.
+You can track the deployments on the **Deploy** page.

 ### Immutable deployments